Author guidelines are below for InContext and the Indiana Business Review.

 - Spell out numbers one to nine and use numerals for everything 10 and above (unless it is a percent: percents always use numerals).

-- Don't type anything in all caps.
+- Don't capitalize every word in headings and don't type anything in all caps.

 - Write "United States" when using it as a noun, but "U.S." when it is used as an adjective (note the abbreviation uses periods, but no spaces.)